 - Extra costs: factor in any up-front or additional costs, and studio rentals will be pricier.

-- Unnecessary perks: some private halls have plush extras (eg saunas, cinema rooms), which look cool but you may never actually use.
+- Unnecessary perks: some private halls have plush extras (like saunas and cinema rooms) which look cool but you may never actually use.

-- Same student pitfalls apply: noise, not choosing who you live with, mess and so on.
+- Same student pitfalls apply: noise, not choosing who you live with and mess.

 Private accommodationOthers may prefer not to live in halls of any kind and move straight into the private rented sector, where you rent a house or flat with a group from a landlord or letting agent.